MinhMPA/homepage/content/authors/admin/_index.md

     date_start: 2016-10-01
     date_end: 2020-06-31
     summary: |
-        - Measure and detect astrophysical signals from various large observational data sets
+        - Lead measurement and detection of the kinematic Sunyaev-Zel'dovich signal from large observational astronomy and cosmology data sets
-        - Build a Bayesian forward model for galaxy clustering
+        - Build and test a Bayesian forward model for galaxy clustering
-        - Develop a Bayesian hierarchical framework for cosmological inference from galaxy surveys
+        - Co-develop a Bayesian hierarchical framework for cosmological inference from galaxy surveys
-        - Organize group meetings, book and journal clubs
+        - Organize journal club meeting

 # Skills
 # Add your own SVG icons to `assets/media/icons/`